 These tests are prepared using sample statistical populations that have the only aim of being honest to the core and thus, these tests leave out the factor of faking the test by a person.
 In this case, conducting this test will become an epic failure.

 Those who hail from different language and cultural backgrounds and those who don’t even have an inkling of an idea about these psychometric tests will duly be eliminated even though they have the necessary prerequisites for the job.

 The other main disadvantage of the psychometric test is that employees tend to give fake answers.
 Potential employees can find this to be a problem at times of interview.
 In this scenario, employees would answer in a way how employees desire to hear.
 At the time of the interview, they would try to diminish their negative thoughts and try to enhance their positive aspects, just to answer well and get a green signal in the interview.
 To make it clear, individuals aren’t honest and hence they try to sell themselves in the interview session.

 An individual is labelled as one thing or the other by means of a psychometric test.
 The result of a person can be mentioned as introvert after a psychometric test, but in general and reality, the individual can possess an introvert as well as extrovert personalities.
 The characteristics of a person cannot be sure about as either black or white, there may be possibilities for the person to be grey.
 Hence the results from these tests can be identified as inaccurate as they cannot be identified correctly.

 10. Answers are fixed:

-There are more of fixed number of answers when psychometric tests are considered.
-The role of test takers must also be considered, because they are forced to pick an answer though any of the answers does not match with the personality of the employee.
+There are more of a fixed number of answers when psychometric tests are considered.
+The role of test takers must also be considered because they are forced to pick an answer through any of the answers do not match with the personality of the employee.
 The real fact is that human nature is complex in nature and these tests are ones that will not be counted.
 Hence the results cannot be counted as accurate.